BoostIO/BoostNote-App/readme.md

 Boost Note will be renewal of Boostnote app.

 The renewal will be released Jan, 2020.
-[To keep updated, subscribe our mailing list!](https://boostnote.io/#subscribe)

 - [Renewal plan](https://github.com/BoostIO/Boostnote.next/issues/67)